andres-garcia-alves/demo-link-circleci-with-github/README.md

 # Link CircleCI with GitHub

-Example of Linking CircleCI With GitHub Account For Setting Up A CI Workflow.
+Example of Linking CircleCI with a GitHub Account for Setting Up a CI-Workflow.

 Usage: